bazelbuild/bazel/site/docs/tutorial/android-app.md

 structure in your workspace.
 Each [package](../build-ref.html#packages) is a directory (and its subdirectories) that contains a related set of source files and a `BUILD` file.
 The package also includes any subdirectories, excluding those that contain their own `BUILD` file.
-The *package name* is the name of the directory where the `BUILD` file is located.
+The *package name* is the path to the `BUILD` file relative to the `WORKSPACE`.

-Note that this package hierarchy is a different concept compared with Java package hierarchy for your Android app, although the directories may be organized identically.
+Note that Bazel's package hierarchy is conceptually different from the Java package hierarchy of your Android App directory where the `BUILD` file is located. , although the directories may be organized identically.

-For the simple Android app in this tutorial, we'll consider all the source files in `src/main/java/` to comprise a single Bazel package.
+For the simple Android app in this tutorial, we'll make all the source files in `src/main/` to comprise a single Bazel package.
 A more complex project may have many nested packages.

 ### Add an android_library rule

-A `BUILD` file contains several different types of instructions for Bazel.
+A `BUILD` file contains several different types of declarations for Bazel.
 The most important type is the [build rule](../build-ref.html#funcs), which tells Bazel how to build an intermediate or final software output from a set of source files or other dependencies.

 Bazel provides two build rules, `android_library` and `android_binary`, that you can use to build an Android app.
-For this tutorial, you'll first use the [`android_library`](../be/android.html#android_library) rule to tell Bazel how to build an [Android library module](http://developer.android.com/tools/projects/index.html#LibraryProjects) from the app source code and resource files.
+For this tutorial, you'll first use the [`android_library`](../be/android.html#android_library) rule to tell Bazel to build an [Android library module](http://developer.android.com/tools/projects/index.html#LibraryProjects) from the app source code and resource files.
 Then you'll use the `android_binary` rule to tell it how to build the Android application package.